physicshinzui/my-website/research.md

 \toc

+## Peptide Conformational Ensemble Generation via Generative Model (in progress)

+So far sophisticated protein structure prediction methods have come out.
+They are still limited to folded proteins and do not provides comprehensive equilibrium properties.
+In this this research, I attempt to build a generative model that yields an equilibrium ensemble of proteins.
+This project has been supported by JST ACT-X.

+## Constant-froce Steered Molecular Dynamics Simulation

+We proposed the constant-force steered molecular dynamics simulation to estimate unbiased dissociation rate.

+Out paper :point_right:[Iida, S. & Kameda, T. Dissociation Rate Calculation via Constant-Force Steered Molecular Dynamics Simulation. ](https://pubs.acs.org/doi/10.1021/acs.jcim.2c01529)

+The input structures and topologies are provided :point_right: [github](https://github.com/physicshinzui/data-cfsmd).

 ## Cryptic Binding Site of Proteins

 We have found unique side-chain fluctuations of cryptic binding sites via molecular dynamics simulations.